Pre-regulation terraced houses in the United Kingdom: History

 A one-up one-down 1830s through house in Green Lane, St Margarets, Leicester.

 Between 1801 and 1901 the population increased fourfold, and during this period there was a migration from the land into towns (urbanisation), as the nature of work changed with the Industrial Revolution.
 Urban population increased tenfold, and there was a need to build houses for the urban worker.
 Employers built rows of back-to-back and through houses (i.e. those with front and back doors) on the ground available.
-In older towns they were constrained by the mediaeval street patterns and the need to fit as many houses as possible on the traditional long plots.
+In older towns they were constrained by the medieval street patterns and the need to fit as many houses as possible on the traditional long plots.
 The poorest lived in single-roomed houses facing onto a communal courtyard with a shared outhouse (privy), a cesspit, a standpipe, and consequently high rates of infant mortality, typhus and cholera.

 The urban population influx started in around 1820 as steam or water power was successfully harnessed to drive the machines, and to produce the iron and steel to build the machines.
 More workers were attracted in from the countryside to tend the machines and a large number of dwellings were required in short order.
 Water powered mills were built next to rivers and the housing next to the mills in the floodable low-lying ground.
 The particles from smoke from the steam engines' boilers descended and wrapped the adjacent housing in a layer of grime.
 The workers were unskilled and poor, so could pay little rent.
 Although their families were large, they squeezed in lodgers.

 The rural migrants preferred employment in the city to the lack of employment where they were born.
 Accompanying the Industrial Revolution was one in the countryside, as agriculture was mechanised.
 The medieval system of many rural copyholders holding small properties and enjoying rights of common was being replaced by Enclosure, leading to larger farms with tied cottages for fewer employed labourers.

 In 1845 there was a further influx of rural immigrants to the city, as penniless migrants fled the Great Famine of Ireland.
 Seeking work, they too lodged in these houses.

 Edwin Chadwick's report on The Sanitary Condition of the Labouring Population (1842), researched and published at his own expense, highlighted the problems.
 Action was taken to introduce building control regulations.
 Specific boards of health were given the power to regulate housing standards in the Public Health Act 1848 (11 & 12 Vict. c.
 63) and the Local Government Act 1858.
 These culminated in the Public Health Act 1875 (38 & 39 Vict. c.
 55).